wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 &nbsp;

 OpenBCI provides devices that can acquire all kinds of biological signals, not only EEG.
-The company also provides its own software [OpenBCI GUI](https://openbci.com/downloads) for real-time EEG monitoring.
+The company also provides its own [OpenBCI GUI](https://openbci.com/downloads) for real-time EEG monitoring.

 The company offers the following types of EEG devices, but you also need to purchase a board to acquire EEG signals and transmit them to your PC. ([Cyton Board](https://shop.openbci.com/products/cyton-biosensing-board-8-channel?variant=38958638542))